whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/docs/create-run-structure.md

 6. confirm that the downstream params file points only to scratch-accessible inputs for all files that will be read by CREATE compute jobs

 The live CREATE run should never depend on direct compute-node access to archived RDS files.
+Under the CREATE-native launch pattern validated in the Klim downstream example, params files should normally use absolute scratch-accessible paths for metadata, contrasts, matrices, and annotation files.
+This avoids path-resolution problems when Nextflow is launched from a scratch-local runstate directory rather than the project root itself.

 ---